chrisdanford/grunt-lint-pattern/README.md

         rules: [
           {
             pattern: /moz-border-radius/;
-            message: 'Don't use vendor prefixes for the border-radius property.'
+            message: 'Do not use vendor prefixes for the border-radius property.'
           },
           {
             pattern: /!important/;